AFoletti/debateSettler/README.md

 ---

 ## 🎉 **ArgumentSettler**
-*Because when you need to prove you're working hard, data is your best friend!*
+*Because when you need to prove your loved ones you're not working too much, data is your best friend!*

-**Built with**: React • Tailwind CSS • GitHub Actions • Toggl Track API • ❤️
+**Built with**: React • Tailwind CSS • GitHub Actions • Toggl Track API